Joseph Gire Building: History

 The Joseph Gire Building was built at one of the ends of Avenida Central (now Avenida Rio Branco) in Praça Mauá, close to the Port of Rio de Janeiro.
 The site, which the building stood at, used to be part of the Portuguese Literary School, when it moved to the Largo da Carioca public place in Central Rio, where it still stands to this day.

 Those responsible for the architectural project were the French architect Joseph Gire, who was also responsible for the construction of the Copacabana Palace hotel, and the Brazilian architect Elisário Bahiana.
 The project was built with the use of reinforced concrete, which was considered new technology at the time.
 This gave great impetus to engineering practiced in Brazil during that time.
 The structural calculations were carried out by the engineer Emílio Henrique Baumgart, who was later responsible for the Ministry of Education and Health.

 With 22 floors and a height of 102 meters, it was the tallest building in Latin America, until the Martinelli Building in São Paulo surpassed it in 1929.
 The façade and the internal common areas of the building reveals influences of Art Deco origin, although the interior has been deprived of character by modern renovations.

 The building was initially home to the evening newspaper A Noite, and it also served as a lookout that offered a privileged view of the city and the Guanabara Bay.
 From 1937 onwards, without the newspaper, it was the home of Rádio Nacional.
 During that time, it was very popular due to its talk shows and radio soap operas.
-Great singers like Silvio Caldas, Francisco Alves and Orlando Silva passed through the radio auditorium, as well as arranger Radamés Gnattali.
+Great singers like Sílvio Caldas, Francisco Alves and Orlando Silva passed through the radio auditorium, as well as arranger Radamés Gnattali.
 It was also home to several companies and restaurants, one of which was on the terrace of the building.

-Over time, the area in and around the Joseph Gire Building have fallen into decay, although there are restoration plans to be made.
+Over time, the area in and around the Joseph Gire Building has fallen into decay, although there are restoration plans to be made.
 It was formerly the headquarters of the National Institute of Industrial Property, although the INPI is now located in two other buildings nearby.